zhubao315/learn-agentic-ai/-01_lets_get_started/03_from_llms_to_stateful_long_runningl_multi_agents/02_architecture.md

 ### How They Work Together for Agentic AI
 Here’s a cohesive architecture:
-- **Three-Tier Structure**:
+- **Three-Tier Microservices Structure**:
   - **Presentation**: User or external system interfaces to interact with agents.
   - **Business Logic**: Hosts the agent logic, split into stateless event handlers (for real-time reactions) and scheduled tasks (for periodic actions).
   - **Data**: Stores agent states, event logs, and shared resources (e.g., a knowledge graph).
 - **EDA**: Drives real-time agent behavior.
-Agents publish and subscribe to events via an event bus (e.g., Kafka), enabling autonomy and coordination.
+Agents publish and subscribe to events via an event bus (e.g., RabbitMQ,Kafka), enabling autonomy and coordination.
 - **Stateless Computing**: Agent logic runs as stateless functions or containers, scaling dynamically with event load and fetching state from the data layer as needed.
 - **CronJobs**: Handle time-based tasks, triggering events or directly updating the system (e.g., "ModelUpdated" event after retraining).

 #### Example Workflow
 Imagine a fleet of delivery drones (agentic AI):
 - **Event-Driven**: A "PackageAssigned" event triggers a drone agent to plan its route.
 It publishes "RoutePlanned" for a tracking agent to monitor.
-- **Three-Tier**: The drone’s logic (business layer) computes routes, pulling map data (data layer) and reporting status via a dashboard (presentation layer).
+- **Three-Tier Microservices**: The drone’s logic (business layer) computes routes, pulling map data (data layer) and reporting status via a dashboard (presentation layer).
 - **Stateless**: Each drone’s route planner runs as a stateless service, scaling with the number of packages, with flight state stored in a database.
 - **CronJobs**: A nightly job recalibrates drone battery models based on usage data, updating their decision-making parameters.